Deliverables and resources

 D2.8 Initial results from EUCalc Pathways Explorer for the building sector: European and Member States insights (BPIE, September 2019) This briefing provides a practical example of how policymakers can use the EUCalc model.
 Notably, the model can create pathways to mirror the Energy Performance of Buildings Directive long-term renovation strategies with different levels of ambition.
 It contains projections of energy demand and CO2 emissions from heating buildings.

 The purpose and functioning of the EUCalc, and how it has been used for the purpose of this briefing, is explained in detail.
-NEW RELEASE

 D3.1 Raw materials module and manufacturing and secondary raw- materials module for EUCalc (OGÜT, November 2019) This report describes the integration of the manufacturing and production module within the overall architecture of the EU Calculator (EU Calc), the input data and levers definition, as well as level setting for material conversion routes as input for modelling.
 Critical – in terms of GHG emissions, economic importance and supply risk – materials are integrated into the EU Calculator accordingly.
 The deliverable transparently covers an inventory of input data and levers definition, as well as levels setting for technologies improving energy efficiency of manufacturing processes as input for modelling.
-NEW RELEASE

 D3.2 Energy intensive industry demand (ÖGUT, November 2019) This report describes the input data and levers definition of the Production and Manufacturing module as well as the level settings for the industrial energy demand conversion routes as input for modelling.
 It shows results for the energy intensive manufacturing and production sectors.
-NEW RELEASE

 D3.3 Carbon Capture, Use and Sequestration module (EPFL, November 2019) The CCUS module provides a detailed analysis of the CCUS process by breaking down the carbon flow from capture (CC), sequestration (CCS) and utilization (CCU).
 This report describes the Carbon Capture, Utilization and Sequestration (CCUS) module, and in particular:

 – The sources and hypotheses used to generate the input data; – The calculation logic and scope of the module; – The lever choices and ambition levels.
-NEW RELEASE

 D3.4 Expert consultation workshops on manufacturing and minerals (OGÜT, November 2018) This report summarises the activities and discussions of the Expert consultation workshop on manufacturing and production.
 (Output of Task 3.3).

 D4.1 WP4 – Land, land use, minerals, water and biodiversity input spreadsheets for calculator model (Imperial College London, November 2019) This report describes the resources module input spreadsheets, including agriculture, land, land use, minerals, water and biodiversity, while specifying their scientific background and rationales.
-NEW RELEASE

 D4.2 Expert consultation workshop on land, land use and carbon stock dynamics (LULUCF), biomass provision (food, energy, materials) & minerals (Imperial College London, University of East Anglia, November 2018) This report summarises the discussions and conclusions from the expert consultation workshop on land, land use and carbon stock dynamics (LULUCF), biomass provision (food, energy, materials) & minerals, held in London on 19th and 20th September 2018, within the framework of the EUCalc project.